monika-hrda/yoga-hub/README.md

 4. Use your IDE of choice to open its terminal
 5. Change the current working directory to the location where you want the cloned directory
 6. Type `git clone` and then paste the previously copied URL
-7. Press enter to locate your local clone
+7. Press enter to create your local clone
+8. Create the above described env.py file with your own values
+9. You will also need to create a MongoDB database matching the one described above
+10. Install the project requirements by using the command `pip3 install -r requirements.txt`
+11. Type `python3 app.py` in your terminal to run the program

 ***
 ## Credits